DashboardCode/BsMultiSelect/README.md

     c) enter (`13`) to prvent default button action (submit etc.)
     d) esc (`27`) to avoid "clear text on `esc`" functionlity dublication

-## Manipulations with SELECT
+## Manipulations with SELECT > OPTION

-When data source is SELECT element then when user select option the HTML `selected` attribute is not removed or added from the `option`, only `HTMLOptionElement.selected` value is setuped (this automitically doesn't add\remove `selected` attribute).
-If it is not enough and you need to remove an attribute you can override `setSelected` in the configuration (but this break [HTML Form reset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/reset) functionality in Chrome).
+When data source is `select` element then when user make a selection the option's `selected` attribute is not removed or added, only `HTMLOptionElement.selected` value is setuped (this automitically doesn't add\remove `selected` attribute).
+If it is not enough and you need to add/remove an attribute, then you can override `setSelected` in the configuration (note: but this break [HTML Form reset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/reset) functionality in Chrome).

 ````
           $('#mySelect').bsMultiSelect({